MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_07-Manage_Azure_Storage.md

     | Name | **az104-07-share** |
     | Tier | **transaction optimized** |

 1. In the Backup tab, uncheck **Enable backup** option and then click on **Create**.

 1. Click the newly created file share and click **Connect**.

 1. On the **Connect** blade, ensure that the **Windows** tab is selected.
 Below you will find a button with the label **Show Script**.

-1. Click on the button and you will find grey textbox with a script, in the bottom right corner of that box hover over the pages icon and click **Copy to clipboard**.
+1. Click on the button and you will find a grey textbox with a script, in the bottom right corner of that box hover over the pages icon and click **Copy to clipboard**.

 1. In the Azure portal, search for and select **Virtual machines**, and, in the list of virtual machines, click **az104-07-vm0**.